Top 7 Tick Plants That Repel Ticks

 Plants are a food source for many living organisms.
 But plants do not really want to be eaten.
 Since they can not run away, many plants use chemical weapons to repel attackers.
 They produce essential oils or even toxins.
 A well-known example is the tobacco plant and the powerful toxin nicotine that the plant produces.
 This kills most bugs that nibble on tobacco.

-Some plants have antimicrobial properties, some others have antifungal properties, and still others have antiparasitic properties.
-Harnessing the properties of plants is an inexpensive and effective way to reduce tick populations.
+Some plants have antimicrobial features, some others have anti-fungal features, and yet others have anti-parasitic features.
+Using the properties of plants is a cheap and effective way to reduce tick populations.
+Here are some of the top plants that repel ticks.

 Plants That Repel Ticks